 Your blood pressure is a determinant of the amount of blood that your heart pumps and the resistance put up by your arteries.
 The more blood your heart pumps and the narrower your arteries, the higher your blood pressure will be.

-Follow a healthy diet A diet based on fruits, vegetables, whole grains and reduced sodium can help to lower blood pressure.
+A diet based on fruits, vegetables, whole grains and reduced-sodium can help to lower blood pressure.
 Guidelines recommend DASH diet (Dietary Approaches to Stop Hypertension) as one of the most heart-friendly diets.
 The DASH diet is a plan rich in vegetables, fruits, whole grains, fish, poultry, nuts, legumes, and low-fat dairy.
 These foods contain nutrients such as potassium, magnesium, calcium, protein, and fibre, which are required to tackle hypertension.
 With the help of a dietitian, you can build your own diet around it that you find tasty and enjoyable.

-Do not get complacent Once you are diagnosed with hypertension, you will need to realize that it may indeed be harmful to you and possibly have a huge impact on your health, if you don’t get it under control.
+Once you are diagnosed with hypertension, you will need to realize that it may indeed be harmful to you and possibly have a huge impact on your health, if you don’t get it under control.
 As we mentioned earlier, hypertension doesn’t usually show any obvious symptoms.
 Therefore, you should remember that even if you are feeling fine, you need to follow a healthy lifestyle and take regular medications to keep your blood pressure well under control.
-A good control of blood pressure is the best way to avoid all the harmful effects that it causes.
+Good control of blood pressure is the best way to avoid all the harmful effects that it causes.